AyushmanTripathy/pips/Readme.md

 | return       | any type | returns the first input from the function |
 | error        | 1 string | raises a raised error                     |

-thank you for trying out pipescript!
+thank you for trying out pipescript! 👍
-report any bugs on [issues](https://github.com/AyushmanTripathy/pips/issues)